- What about Short-Term Missions?

 - Some of the Ministries We Support

 God is drawing worshippers to himself from every tribe and language and people and nation.
 As his disciples, we are commissioned to go and make disciples of all nations.
 Sometimes that means sending people to distant lands to people groups who have never heard the gospel of Jesus Christ.
 Other times it’s partnering with national believers who already know the language and culture.
 As we go, send, and partner we seek to see new churches started, which will reproduce themselves and form other new churches.
 Since local leadership is essential for the health and growth of new churches, we also are committed to developing church leaders.
-Currently we are involved such places as Greece, Italy, France, Ukraine, Macedonia, North Africa and the Middle East, and several places in Asia.
+Currently we are involved such places as Greece, Italy, France, Ukraine, Albania, North Africa and the Middle East, and several places in Asia.